How to Become a Designated Individual Under the Anti-Corruption Regulations

 It is important to note that the Regulations focus purely on corruption occurring outside of the United Kingdom; involvement with corruption falling within the UK’s jurisdiction will be addressed through national law enforcement measures.

 Any breach of the financial prohibitions in the Regulations may be met with a maximum sentence of seven years imprisonment, fines, or both.
-Obligations are placed on relevant businesses to make a report if they either know or suspect that a person is a designated person or has committed an offence listed under the Regulations.
+Obligations are placed on relevant businesses to make a report if they either know or suspect that a person is a designated person or has committed an offense listed under the Regulations.
 The Regulations do grant the relevant authority the power to request additional information, including the production of documents.
 Failing to comply with reporting or information gathering requirements carries the possibility of a prison sentence or fine, or both.
 Directors and relevant company officers may also be held liable for offenses committed by companies they are associated with, including a legal officer who neglected to put sufficient controls in place to prevent corruption from taking place through the company.

 While the New Global Anti-Corruption Sanctions Regulations of the UK are still fairly limited in their scope, financial institutions should keep a close eye on this important piece of legislation in order to remain compliant.